strikeouts27/debugging-html-css/README.md

    - Contains intentional errors for students to identify and fix.
    - Errors include issues with HTML syntax, structure, accessibility, and semantic correctness.

+   #### ERRORS FIXED ON INDEX.HTML
+   - updated the html opening tag with the english language specification.
+   - removed uneccesary / from meta tag.
+   - easter buny photo implemented and alt text set up.
+   - closed the heading tag

 2. **style.css**
    - Includes intentional errors related to CSS syntax, selectors, and properties.
+   - updated footer to lime green. deleted duplicate footer entry
+   - CSS styles must not contain spaces.
+5 vw corrected to 5vw
+   - paragrah css selector updated to 1.35em
+   - .error css selector updated to a valid color
+   - updated the text decoration value to underline

 3. **Expected Site Design**
    - Includes a screenshot of the error-free page (`images/expected-site-design.png`) to serve as a reference for students.